avajs/ava/docs/recipes/watch-mode.md

 Files accessed using the `fs` module are not tracked.

-## Watch mode and the `.only` modifier

-The [`.only` modifier] disables watch mode's dependency tracking algorithm.
-When a change is made, all `.only` tests will be rerun, regardless of whether the test depends on the changed file.

 ## Watch mode and CI

 If you run AVA in your CI with watch mode, the execution will exit with an error (`Error : Watch mode is not available in CI, as it prevents AVA from terminating.`).
 AVA will not run with the `--watch` (`-w`) option in CI, because CI processes should terminate, and with the `--watch` option, AVA will never terminate.